Muar (town): By sea

-Ferry services to Dumai, Sumatra, Indonesia, is also available on a regular basis, departing from the Custom Jetty.
+Ferry services to Dumai, Indonesia, is also available on a regular basis, departing from the Custom Jetty.
 Muar is the only district (besides the state capital Johor Bahru) in Johor that has its own Custom and Excise Duty Department office and checkpoint at its own jetty.

+By air

-By air, the nearest airport is arguably the Batu Berendam airport in Malacca.
-The Senai Airport is further away, being closer to Johor Bahru than Muar.
+The nearest airport is arguably the Batu Berendam airport in Malacca.
+The Senai Airport is located further south, being closer to Johor Bahru than Muar.